mrithip/voyage-2.0/README.md

 - Expo Router for navigation
 - Authentication context for state management
 - API service layer for HTTP requests
-- NativeWind (TailwindCSS) for styling
 - Image picker for photo selection
+- CustomAlert modal for all alert dialogs
+- SafeAreaView for all screens

 ## 📁 Project Structure